 Frank Gigliotti and Michael Diven.

 city of Pittsburgh with the promise that it would be renovated and, most

 importantly, that this valuable community asset would remain in Brookline for

 many years to come.
-The building was transformed in a multi-million dollar renovation that created an ultra-modern facility, one of the nicest Carnegie
+The building was transformed in a multi-million dollar renovation.
+On February 7, 2004, the ultra-modern facility, one of the nicest Carnegie

 Professor Moore was still active in community affairs at the time, and was the

 Master of Ceremonies at the dedication of the facility.
 At that time he was the

 Chairman of the Board of the Brookline Savings and Trust Company, having retired

 as principal of Brookline and Carmalt Schools in 1940.